 Tuition, Scholarships, & Financial Aid

-We believe it's important to offer access to opportunity to all qualified students.
+We believe it's important to offer access to the opportunity to all qualified students.
 NYIT has one of the lowest private tuitions in New York State and provides more than $40 million in institutional financial aid each year.

 - B.S. degree or its equivalent from an accredited college or university in computer science, life sciences, electrical engineering, physics, or related areas.